Using Rel=Canonical Tag For SEO-Friendly Cross-Domain Duplicate Content

 Letting other sites post your content (and getting their re=canonical back in return) is just one of many examples of smart, efficient usage of rel=canonical in today’s online environment.

-Posting the same blog post or other content pieces on an array of different sites and URLs, as we covered a good bit earlier, is another example.
-Another smart usage could involve using rel=canonical as a “compromise” for other, outside sites (i.e. sites not owned or controlled by you) that duplicate your content.
+Posting the same blog post or or having similar content pieces on an array of different URL sites, as we covered a good bit earlier, is another example.
+Another smart usage could involve using rel=canonical as a “compromise” for o ther, outside sites (i.e. sites not owned or controlled by you) that duplicate your content.

-In summary, implementing the canonical tag can not only prevent the many problems caused by identical or “duplicate” content, but smart usage of rel=canonical can improve your site’s SEO performance and ranking.
+In summary, implementing the canonical tag can not only prevent the many problems caused by identical or “duplicate” content, but smart canonical page usage can improve your site’s SEO performance and ranking.
 At the end of the day, who wouldn’t want to see those kinds of results?